 HST is a much more fair tax than the PST it is replacing.
 Think tanks are saying that shifting taxes to consumers is a good thing for the economy, the single best thing we can do.

 Quelle surprise!
 Yes, good common folks like those at business supported think tanks all agree; business should pay less tax and consumers should pay more, even if those are searingly regressive.

-I’m reminded of a story told by John DeLorean about his installation in the seventies on the prestigious 14th floor of General Motors’ headquarters, a place designed to bless its occupants with an aura of sacrosanct wisdom.
-DeLorean said these men were hemmed in by tradition, swamped in paper work and totally in thrall to their company careers.
+I recall a story told by John DeLorean about his installation in the 1970s on the prestigious 14th floor of General Motors’ headquarters, a place designed to bless its occupants with an aura of sacrosanct wisdom.
+DeLorean said these people there were hemmed in by tradition, swamped in paperwork and totally in thrall to their company careers.
 And, with great salaries, bonuses and stock options, each and every executive was a multi-millionaire, totally out of touch with the customers needed to maintain their lives of luxury – a prescient prediction we know now.

 So the BC Liberals deigned not to talk to the electorate about a fundamental tax shift.
 They consulted with The Progress Board, a committee of 12 millionaire business people from around the province, and the infamous Fraser Institute where even multi-millionaires are held to be disadvantaged, unlike their billionaire colleagues.